 Welcome!
 Commissioning a pencil portrait with me is really easy and I am always here to guide you, or answer any questions you may have.
-I accept commission worldwide and have been for 25 years.
+I accept commissions worldwide and have been for 25 years.
 Hopefully this page should give you all the info you need... but if you need help, just drop me a line!

-Convert to Your Currency
+Convert to your currency

 The next step is to send photos of your pets.
 Photos are Key!
 Why not take a look at my Pencil Portraits Photography Tips page as it gives plenty of information about how to take the perfect photo for your portrait.
 It really will be worth all of the effort as this stage is the most important.
 Treats always come in handy!